Ryuma-Orita/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-Ryuma Orita is an Assistant Professor in the Department of Mathematics at Niigata University.
+I am an Assistant Professor in the Department of Mathematics at Niigata University.
-His research interests include Hamiltonian dynamics in Symplectic Geometry.
+My research interests include Hamiltonian dynamics in Symplectic Geometry.